Luang Prabang - Phonsavan

 The hills surrounding Phonsovan are scarred with huge bomb craters.
 One of the most heavily bombed places in the world

-but even then some have only been cleared with cheap metal detectors which only go to about 30cm depth.
+been cleared with cheap metal detectors which only go to about 30cm depth.
 Recently there has been some funding made available from other countries to clear more land accurately, but still a lot to go!

 Our guide and his father were recently granted permission from the government to open the area to tourists.
 This was assisted with funding from Ausaid and NZaid to clear more of the area of UXOs.
 They would really like to have the area listed as a world heritage site, but it will be a long time, and a lot of money later before this happens.
 While the jars themselves and the mystery that surrounds them was very interesting, we also really enjoyed the many stories our guide told.
 At the end of our tour he took us to a local village where we met one of the families there and drank Lao Lao Whisky (it would have been impolite not to) and sang songs (not that we knew any words!).
 Our driver even had quite a few whiskys but we managed to make it back to Phonsavan safely in the dark.